lyjia/simple-llamacpp/README.md

 * Hide-by-default all the verbose text that llama.cpp spits out, the output of a one-shot should be nothing more than the actual LLM output

 * Interactive curses, webserver, and/or GUI frontend

+* Add a test suite

+### Testing:

+This script should work on anything that can run python and llama.cpp.
+I am personally running this on a FreeBSD 13 server, but I don't see any reason for why it wouldn't work on Linux, Mac, or Windows machines.